LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-to-write-code/output.rst

 a newline as the same as hitting the Enter or Return key on your keyboard.
 The cursor moves to the beginning of the next line.

-For the computer, *newline* as an invisible character that is used to tell the machine to move to the next line.
+For the computer, *newline* is an invisible character that is used to tell the machine to move to the next line.
 It is possible to use this invisible character with the special representation ``\n``.